 That’s why I asked Schrödinger’s cat to help me deal with such superpositions and paradoxes, to explain why seemingly contradicting things are not contradictory at all, to explain the deeper meanings of words and quotes, or simply solve those paradoxes for us and make our minds free of worry about unnecessary things (or at least a bit freer).

 Together we started the most philosophical meme series called Spiritual Superposition, where Schrödinger’s cat clashes two contradictory statements and then we try to resolve them.
 I’m not saying “have fun”, I’m saying “have some insights”.
 But fun is possible too, it’s not contradictory.

 Is this cat dead and alive at the same time?
-No it isn’t, it’s alive, but it can be both black and white.
+No it isn’t, it’s alive.
 And whenever we have a contradiction, the cat will be here to help us solve them.

 This cat lives in a box, Schrödinger’s box – it is possible to know what’s inside only by directly observing what’s inside.
 Otherwise, the cat is in a superposition of states, you can say it’s eating, sleeping, thinking, reading and doing many other things at the same time.
 A very private life, I’d say.
 Mysterious life!

 Have fun and insight at the same time!